kmbdair/CS4082-Machine-Learning-Labs/Lab3/README.md

 This folder contains the notebook submission for Lab 3.

 ## Description
-In this lab I perform:
+In this lab, the following tasks were performed:
 - Handling missing values
 - Data cleaning
 - Preparing data for ML models